themarcba/vue-reactivity/README.md

 It contains a basic implementation of the Vue 3 reactivity engine - from scratch.

-_A from the WeAreDevelopers World Congress 2021 will be linked here once it is released for the public._

 # Stages

 This is the **main branch**, but there are branches that represent different stages of the project, so people can follow along step by step.